Tutorial on amortized optimization: Learning the model's parameters

 \subsubsection{Comparing the regression- and objective-based losses}

 Choosing between the regression- and objective-based losses is challenging as they measure the solution quality in different ways and have different convergence and locality properties. \citet{liu2022teaching} experimentally compare these losses for learning to optimize with fully-amortized set-based models. \Cref{fig:reg-contours} illustrates that the $\ell_2$-regression loss (the black contours) ignores the objective values (the purple contours) and thus gives the same loss to solutions that result in significantly different objective values.
 This could be potentially addressed by normalizing or re-weighting the dimensions for regression to be more aware of the curvature of the objective, but this is often not done.
+Another idea is to combine both the objective and regression losses.
+Combining the losses could work especially well when only a few contexts are labeled, such as the regression and residual terms in the physics-informed neural operator paper \citep{li2021physics}.
 The following summarizes some other advantages ($+$) and disadvantages ($-$):